presto-osu/orlis-orcis/orcis/README.md

-Orcis is a clone detection tool for Android apps
+Orcis is a clone detection tool for Android apps.

 ## App Hash File Generation:
 To detect clones of two APKs, the first step is to obtain their similarity hash.